sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

 In the earlier modules, you created a single customer service agent that specialized in a single set of tasks, and a coordinator agent that was responsible for transferring responsibility to that agent.
 In this module, you will broaden the scope of that agent, and create more agents that handle different tasks.
 You will define the roles and responsibilities of each agent and define the communication protocols between them.

-First, lets add a new transactions agent and sales agent.
-Locate your `banking_agents.py` file and below the `customer_support_agent` definition, add the following code:
+First, let's add a new transactions agent and sales agent.

+### Define the New Agents

+To begin, open the `banking_agents.py` file.

+Locate the lines that define the `customer_support_agent_tools` and the `customer_support_agent`

+Paste the following code below:

 ```python
 transactions_agent_tools = []